 Main Subheading

 To understand the nuances of phantom sense in VR, it's crucial to define what we mean by "real."
 In the context of perception, "real" doesn't necessarily equate to a direct physical stimulus.
 Instead, it encompasses the subjective experience, the brain's interpretation of sensory information, regardless of its origin.
-Therefore, while the feeling of touching a virtual object in VR isn't triggered by actual physical contact, the brain can process the visual and auditory cues, along with motor commands, to construct a sensory perception that feels remarkably real.
+Which means, while the feeling of touching a virtual object in VR isn't triggered by actual physical contact, the brain can process the visual and auditory cues, along with motor commands, to construct a sensory perception that feels remarkably real.

 Comprehensive Overview